PrithviKV/prithvi_weather_forecast/README.md

 # Prithvi's Weather Forecast

-A web application to retrieve weather forecast information for a given address.
+A Rails web application to retrieve weather forecast information for a given postal address.

+Provide a US postal address in a valid USPS format and you get the weather forecast ( temperature, wind and rain) for the next few hours.
+If addresses from the same zipcode are queried within 30 minutes, we use the Rails cache to retrieve the forecast without hitting the REST APIs.

+# Details

 After Googling around a bit on how to retrieve weather info, I find two options: